ahardiag/multi-toolbox/Software-toolbox.md

 Host must be defined in .ssh/config
 If the terminal is closed, the connection is lost, but thesame jupyter notebook can be reached by opening it the connection.

-- Lauch in a we browser by typing localhost:9999/
-A password is sometimes needed
+- Launch in a web browser bar address as `localhost:9999/` A password is sometimes needed.

 #### List jupyter notebooks servers open :
 ```Bash